SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                each VCO frequency band and XTAL frequency separately.
 The last selected VCO frequency band will be stored in EEPROM for each XTAL frequency separately as well.
                           • PRECISION        > This sets the decimal precision at which the VCO frequency can be set and will be displayed.
-Note that if it is set to a lower precision than required for the current VCO frequency, confirmation will result in the new VCO frequency to be rounded and set to the nearest possible value.
+Note that if it is set to a lower precision than required for the current VCO frequency, confirmation will result in the new VCO frequency being rounded and set to the nearest possible value.
 Since the minimum VCO frequency step size is inherently dependent on the
                                                PLL crystal frequency (25 kHz @ 1.6 MHz and 50 kHz @ 3.2 MHz), the actual frequency precision will default to the highest possible resolution automatically, i.e. 3 decimals at 1.6 MHz and 2 decimals at 3.2 MHz respectively.
 This can be changed